About the Author

 Kellyn Roth is a historical women’s fiction & romance author from the Pacific Northwest who lives with her husband Matthew and border collie Stanley in a cabin amongst the evergreens.
 Her first published work was The Dressmaker’s Secret, which launched in January 2016.
 Since then, she’s launched the first six novels in her Victorian family saga, The Chronicles of Alice and Ivy, and a women’s fiction trilogy, Kees & Colliers, along with various shorter works.

 Kell grew up on a small ranch in Oregon.
 Raised with the constant supervision of her parents, three much older siblings, aunts, uncles, cousins, and grandparents, she was always safe … and entertained.
-She came to love working with our small herd of cattle, raising chickens and cats, and eventually breeding border collies.
+She came to love working with their cattle, chickens, cats, and border collies.
 Kell was homeschooled, which gave her plenty of time for playing, with her two younger brothers and cousin, extracurricular learning, and of course, writing.
 She started composing poems, songs, and stories from about the time she could talk.
 Her first written story was called Kicky the Dolphin, written at age seven.

 Kell was raised on old movies—and old books—and old songs—so writing historical fiction came quite naturally.
 At twelve, she began sending an Edwardian women’s fiction/mystery novel to her friends chapter by chapter.
 This serial format project kept her writing and inspired.
 A spin-off of this project took on a new life and became The Dressmaker’s Secret, the first novel in The Chronicles of Alice and Ivy.